 M.Ed., Curriculum and Instruction in Social Studies, University of Nevada- Las Vegas, 2009

 B.S.E.D., Secondary Edu. and Social Studies, University of North Dakota, 2003

 P.O.
 Box 97326

 Waco, TX 76798

 Justin Nelson is a fourth-year doctoral student in Applied Sociology at Baylor University.
 His research interests include technology, family, religion, education, and culture.
 His current research projects explore the role of religion and the sanctification of parenting in parenting satisfaction, the impact of digital technology on the ritual of family meals, and how religiosity motivates and informs parental restriction of children’s internet use.
 He also serves as a senior research analyst at the Baylor Center for Community Research and Development.
 Justin was recently honored by the Baylor University Graduate School as the recipient of an Outstanding Graduate Student Instructor Award for his teaching.
 Prior to coming to Baylor, Justin was a high school social studies teacher in Las Vegas, NV.

 Nelson, Justin J. and Jeremy E. Uecker.
-Forthcoming.
+2018.
 “Are Religious Parents More Satisfied Parents?: Individual- and Couple-Level Religious Correlates of Parenting Satisfaction.”
-Journal of Family Issues.
+Journal of Family Issues 39: 1770-1796.

 - A Message from the Chair

 - Graduate Program

 - NRC Ranks Baylor Sociology Among Nation's Best